 |Antibody tests||Immunoassay test||Human Hb proteins||Very High: Specific to human.|

 How to Collect Blood Fingerprints at a Crime Scene?
 (Procedure)

 For a collection of blood fingerprints at the crime scene, there are six main steps involved, listed as:

 1. Is it blood or not?

 In the case of a blood fingerprint, it is crucial to define whether the fluid is blood or not.
 For this, a bunch of presumptive and confirmatory tests is available.

 2. Is it human blood or not? (if human then DNA analysis)

-After identifying it as blood, then the next question that arises is, it human blood or not?.
+After identifying it as blood, then the next question that arises is, is it human blood or not?
 All tests must be performed without altering the ridges of the fingermarks.